What is a Nutrition and Food Science Degree?

 Food Safety and Nutrition

-Emphasizes science and microbiology for jobs in the food industry, quality assurance, product development, research, and consumer education.
-Learn more about our Food Safety and Nutrition concentration.
+If you are interested in the food industry, quality assurance, product development, research, and consumer education, learn more about our Food Safety and Nutrition concentration.

 Nutrition and Fitness

-This concentration emphasizes human physical and biological sciences.
-This is a great concentration for students interested in graduate, medical, dental, or other professional degree programs.
+This is a great concentration for you if you are interested in graduate, medical, dental, or other professional degree programs.
 Learn more about our Nutritional Sciences concentration.

 Program Highlights Career Paths

-The concentrations prepare you for different specialties in the field, so choose one that suits your interests and future plans.
+Our degree prepares you for different specialties in the field.
 Our graduates often become registered dietitians, lab scientists, personal fitness trainers, medical professionals, and food quality experts.